 "I know, I know, just hold on a bit, Jans."

 For the fifth time, young Jans took a glance at the clock.
 It was eight minutes past one, the morning of November 30th.
 He turned around and looked out the window to check if the car was still there.
 The Esé patiently waited; its headlights illuminating the cold, lonely midnight street.
+Two women stood outside talking — Anna, Jans' mother, and her sister Ashley.

 Even from inside the house, he could hear the low hum of the Gordo's engine.
 Nothing made a sound in this corner of Arkhavn; Sønderlev was a peaceful neighborhood.
 Located only two blocks away from the country's financial center, Sønderlev was a "village for the privileged" as they would say.
 And privileged his family was — his father, Robert Cheng, had worked 18 years at Alfaland, serving as COO for six years and sitting on the Board for five.
 And if being a senior official for one of Andalla's most prominent real estate companies was not enough, Robert Cheng also served as a non-exec and major shareholder in several other corporations.
-Now retired, his humble father sought to make more time for his family as opposed to the hectic schedule of a wealthy aristocrat; he now ran a small café chain with his wife, Anna.
+Now retired, his humble father sought to make more time for his family as opposed to the hectic schedule of a wealthy aristocrat; he now ran a small café chain with Anna.
 Their main branch was built on an empty lot right next to Jans' school, which was a ten-minute walk away through the quiet streets of Sønderlev.

 . . .